 Plant Your Own Fragrant Purple Lilac Tree

 Grow your own beautiful and fragrant Purple Lilac Tree with these bare root starts.
-You’ll receive 5+ bare root starts of Syringa vulgaris, each measuring approximately 6 to 12 inches in length, complete with roots.
-Imagine the sweet aroma and vibrant purple blooms enhancing your garden!
+You’ll receive 5+ bare root starts of Syringa vulgaris, each measuring approximately 6 to 12 inches in length, complete with healthy roots.
+Imagine the sweet aroma and vibrant purple blooms enhancing your garden year after year.
+These hardy flowering shrubs are perfect for adding a touch of elegance and captivating fragrance to your landscape.

 Benefits of Planting Purple Lilac Trees:

-Frequently Asked Questions About Purple Lilac Trees
+Frequently Asked Questions About Purple Lilac Trees:

 Reviews